ttomtsis/DVDApplication/README.md

 * Java 17+
 * Maven 3.9.1+, or you can use the provided maven wrapper
-* A database compatible with Spring Boot, either installed or running in a container.
+* MySQL Server installed or running in a container.

 To build and run the project, follow these steps: